JoshuaLelon/SuperDeepResearch/mcp_server/README.md

 - When adding new tools or changing the server structure, update this file.
 - Also update the root `README.md` to reflect high-level changes across the project.

+## Example Usage

+With the MCP Python SDK integrated, you can connect a local MCP client (like Claude Desktop or your own MCP client) to use the provided tools in `tools/`.
+For details on each tool, see [tools/README.md](tools/README.md).